conduktor/conduktor-docs/docs/navigation/console/ksqldb.md

 # ksqlDB

-## ksqlDB Clusters List
+## ksqlDB clusters list

 The landing page for ksqlDB shows the list of all configured ksqlDB clusters for this Kafka cluster.
 If you have multiple ksqlDB clusters, use the input to filter them by name or by technical ID.

 Click on an element to get to the ksqlDB Cluster Details page.

-:::caution
+:::warning
 Configure [**RBAC**](/platform/navigation/settings/rbac/) to restrict your users from accessing to certain ksqlDB Clusters.
 :::

 ![ksqlDB clusters](assets/ksql_clusters.png)

-## ksqlDB Cluster Details
+## ksqlDB cluster details

-The ksqlDB Cluster details page is split into multiple tabs that lets you visualize all the currently running queries as well as write your own queries or executes statements.
+The ksqlDB cluster details page is split into multiple tabs that lets you visualize all the currently running queries as well as write your own queries or executes statements.

 In particular, the following tabs are available:

 - **Streams** tab lets you visualize and act on the running Streams (resulting from CREATE STREAM statements)
 - **Tables** tab lets you visualize and act on the running Streams (resulting from CREATE TABLE statements)
 - **Queries** tab shows you all the Persistent and Push queries currently running on the ksqlDB Cluster.
 - **Editor** tab lets you execute Pull and Pull Queries (SELECT) and Statements (CREATE, DESCRIBE, DROP, ...)

 :::info
 Check the ksqlDB documentation for more info about the [ksqlDB concepts](https://docs.ksqldb.io/en/latest/concepts/)
 :::

-## Streams & Tables tabs
+## Streams and tables tabs

 Both Streams and Tables tabs are similar, the only difference is the kind of resource it's showing.
 The first one shows the result of `CREATE STREAM` statements while the other one is about `CREATE TABLE` statements.